alpesis-web/atr/tech/20140203-MongoDB_for_Nodejs_Developers.md

 ### 1. Framework of app with MongoDB
 Mongo Shell -> MongoDB (C++) <--> App (node.js) <---> clients

+### 2. Installing MongoDB

+- download MongoDB
+- cmd: `mkdir path/folder`, copy (bin) all files to this folder
+- cmd: `cls`, to clean the windows, `cd` to the path created and go into MongoDB folder
+- cmd: `dir`, to see which files are in this folder

 ## Week 2: Crud
 ## Week 3: Schema Design